2018 United States mail bombing attempts: Monday, October 29

 CNN President Jeff Zucker issued an alert to employees that a suspicious package sent to the CNN Center was found at a post office in Atlanta, Georgia.
 Jim Sciutto posted a picture of the package on Twitter and it was similar to the others.
 Unlike the other two sent to CNN, it was not addressed to a specific person.
 President Trump has frequently criticized CNN and its employees in derogatory terms.

 Thursday, November 1

-A second package addressed to Steyer was found in postal facilities in Burlingame, California.
+A second package addressed to Steyer was intercepted at the same postal facility in Burlingame, California.